Qovery/documentation/website/guides/advanced/using-multiple-environments.md

 ### Qovery Environments to the rescue

 To solve this issue and enable software developers to work independently, Qovery introduces the concept of `Environments`.
-On Qovery, after you create a new branch for your new feature, you automatically get a completely separated, exact copy of your production environment (including all applications, databases, data, storage and brokers).
+On Qovery, after you create a new branch for your new feature, you automatically get a completely separated, exact copy of your production environment (including all applications, databases, data, storage, and brokers).

 <p align="center">
     <img src="/img/multiple-environments-demo.png" alt="Deploying multiple Environments" />